 Carver-Hawkeye Arena (CHA) is the home of Iowa Basketball (15,056 capacity).

-The Hawkeyes have won 76 percent of its home games since CHA opened in January of 1983, and won a school-record 18 games in the facility during the 2012-13 season.
-Iowa has won 79 percent of its home contests over the last six seasons, including winning 13 straight games this past season in 2019-20, its second longest win streak inside CHA.
-Iowa has won 14 home contests in each of the last three seasons (2019, 2020, 2021).
+The Hawkeyes have won 77 percent of its home games since CHA opened in January of 1983, and won a school-record 18 games in the facility during the 2013 season.
+Iowa has won 80 percent of its home contests over the last seven seasons, including winning 13 straight games during the 2019-20 season, its second longest win streak inside CHA.
+Iowa has won 14 or more home contests in each of the last four seasons (2019, 2020, 2021, 2022).

 Not only is Carver-Hawkeye Arena superb for the players, but it is also an outstanding facility for the thousands of spectators who cheer the Hawkeyes to victory each game night with unobstructed views of the playing floor.

 Hawkeye fans love to support their team, packing CHA for most games.
 Iowa has ranked in the top 30 nationally in attendance eight straight years (attendance not kept in 2021 due to COVID-19 pandemic).
 Over seven million basketball fans have viewed men’s basketball games in CHA since opening in 1983.

 Over the past decade there has been a number of renovation projects to one of the 25 largest university-owned arenas in America.
 The upgrades enhance what is arguably one of the top college basketball facilities in the nation.

 In addition to a new hardwood floor, CHA added state-of-the-art video and audio equipment to make the student-athlete and fan experience even greater.
 A center-hung scoreboard was recently installed in 2016, that includes four large LED video screens.
 Additionally, four auxiliary displays on each side of the arena was installed.